Fred Penner: Accolades

 Penner has received a Juno Award for Children's Album of the Year four times: in 1989, 2003, 2015 and 2018.

 In 1991, he was made a Member of the Order of Canada for "using music and song to entertain and educate his young audience".
 In 2011, he was made a Member of the Order of Manitoba.

 Penner received an Honorary Doctorate of Letters from the University of Alberta June 15, 2023 for his lifetime of work supporting inclusivity and children's advocacy.

-Personal
+Personal life

 As of 2022, Penner lives with his second wife in Courtenay, British Columbia.
 Previously he split his time between Winnipeg and Toronto.
 He has four children by his first marriage to Odette Heyn.
 He remarried in 2016, to theatre director Rae Ellen Bodie.
 His daughter Hayley Gene Penner is a songwriter.

 Penner has promoted a number of humanitarian causes with UNESCO, UNICEF, World Vision and the National Conference on Down Syndrome.